Summary

 Once you have gained software skills and have built a communication-friendly workspace, it’s time to automate!

-Automation is the real edge that will set apart any millennial manager from the crowd.
-Smart managers use innovative techniques to automate little tasks that soak up precious work hours.
+Automation is the real edge that will set any millennial manager apart.
+Smart managers use innovative techniques to automate tasks that soak up precious work hours.

 In essence, I am referring to the third quadrant of the Eisenhower Priority Matrix.